NuGet/docs.microsoft.com-nuget/docs/create-packages/Symbol-Packages.md

 Package consumers can then add `https://nuget.smbsrc.net` to their symbol sources in Visual Studio, which allows stepping into package code in the Visual Studio debugger.
 See [Specify symbol (.pdb) and source files in the Visual Studio debugger](/visualstudio/debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger) for details on that process.

-## Creating a symbol package
+## Creating a legacy symbol package

-To create a symbol package, follow these conventions:
+To create a legacy symbol package, follow these conventions:

 - Name the primary package (with your code) `{identifier}.nupkg` and include all your files except `.pdb` files.
-- Name the symbol package `{identifier}.symbols.nupkg` and include your assembly DLL, `.pdb` files, XMLDOC files, source files (see the sections that follow).
+- Name the legacy symbol package `{identifier}.symbols.nupkg` and include your assembly DLL, `.pdb` files, XMLDOC files, source files (see the sections that follow).

 You can create both packages with the `-Symbols` option, either from a `.nuspec` file or a project file: